Tribal Truths And Common Struggles: A Review of Hillbilly Elegy

 My guess is that he would wish Vance had said more about the influence of his peers, but that is not a criticism of the book.
 The author left this reader wanting more—not from this book, which delivers plenty—but from future entries that Vance might offer in these important conversations.
 He speaks for, about, and to my students in this book, though he probably didn’t realize it when he wrote it.
 For that alone, I thank him.
 I suspect that we have not heard the last from this hill person, and that’s a good thing.

 Author and teacher Ned Bachus earned multiple teaching awards during his 38-year career at Community College of Philadelphia, including the Christian and Mary Lindback Award for Distinguished Teaching.
 His book of short stories, City of Brotherly Love, received the 2013 IPPY Gold Medal for Literary Fiction.
-His memoir, Open Admissions: What Community College Teaching Taught Me About Learning, will be published by Wild River Books in 2017.
+His memoir, Open Admissions: What Teaching at Community College Taught Me About Learning, will be published by Wild River Books in 2017.